manzettidenis/badcode-pagarme/README.md

 // install all dependencies.
 Client and Server side. npm run install

-// or install dependencias manually on '/' and '/public'
+// or install dependencies manually on '/' and '/public'
 $ npm install

 //development server